sockit/sockit/Readme.md

     git clone git@github.com:sockit/sockit.git firebreath-dev/projects/sockit && cd firebreath-dev/projects/sockit

 See sockit.github.com and firebreath.org for information about the plugin, and how to build it yourself.
+Extensive documentation on building and packaging the project can be found at <a href="http://sockit.github.com/developers.html">http://sockit.github.com/developers.html</a>.

-For the impatient, run the appropriate build script for your platform.
-The resulting binaries can be found in ../../build/projects/sockit/<buildtype>/
+For the impatient:

-where <buildtype> is DEBUG by default.
+    Run the appropriate build script for your platform.
+The resulting binaries can be found in <code>bin/<platform></code>